Home Kitesurfing Sri Lanka Wind & Season

 October

-October is Kalpitiya's best-kept secret.
-Wind is still present — variable and gentle, not the consistent power of high season — but the kiting beach is almost deserted.
-If you value complete serenity and the feeling of having a lagoon to yourself, this is your month.
-Great for slow travellers, foilers, SUP enthusiasts, and anyone who wants to experience Sri Lanka without the seasonal crowd.
-Rates are at their lowest and the team has time for you.
+October is Kalpitiya's best kept secret.
+Wind is still present, variable and gentle rather than the consistent power of high season, but the beach is almost deserted.
+If you value complete serenity and the feeling of having a lagoon entirely to yourself, this is your month.
+Great for slow travellers, foilers, SUP enthusiasts and anyone who wants to experience Sri Lanka without the seasonal crowd.
+The team has even more time for you.

-Variable · Quiet beach · Foil / SUP friendly · Best rates
+Variable · Quiet beach · Foil and SUP friendly · Best rates

 Season Transition